Raksav/getXpaths/README.md

 A playwright javascript library that returns multiple relative xpaths of a web element

 ##Setup
+Follow the steps to setup the project
 ###Install NodeJS
->Node JS can be downloaded from the following link - https://nodejs.org/en/download
+Node JS can be downloaded from the following link - https://nodejs.org/en/download
 ###Install Visual Studio Code
 VS Code is my preferred IDE for playwright projects.
 But any other IDE is fine.
 ###Install Playwright